akael888/sentence-repeater/README.md

 - Often we need to write multiple sentences that have little to no variance.
 This takes unnecessary time.

 ## Solution
-- Using a sentence duplicator with a variable editing feature
+- Using a sentence repeater with a variable editing feature